javascript-tutorial/en.javascript.info/README.md

 1. First, check if the translation has already started: in the list above or in issues.
 If it exists, contact the original lead, ask him  to join efforts.
 If the translation is stalled, ask him to transfer the repo to you or just create a new one and write an issue.
 2. If there's no such translation, create a new one.
 Clone the repository, change its name to `javascript-tutorial-<lang>` (by your language) and [create an issue](https://github.com/iliakan/javascript-tutorial-en/issues/new) for me to add you to the list.

-**You can edit the text in any editor (markdown-like syntax).** The server to run the tutorial locally and see how it looks is at <https://github.com/iliakan/javascript-tutorial-server>.
+**You can edit the text in any editor (markdown-like syntax).** There's a server to run the tutorial locally at <https://github.com/iliakan/javascript-tutorial-server>.